Pregnancy, birth and beyond for dads and partners

 When your partner is offered blood tests in early pregnancy, you may be asked to have blood tests as well.

-This is to check whether your baby is at risk of having an inherited or genetic condition, such as sickle cell anaemia, thalassaemia or cystic fibrosis.
 You'll also be asked about your family history and origin, because certain inherited conditions are more common depending on family history.

 Find out more about screening tests in pregnancy, including screening for sickle cell and thalassaemia and screening for Down's, Edwards' and Patau's syndrome.